 In Artificial Intelligence for Robotics (formerly CS 8803 O01), learn from Sebastian Thrun, the leader of Google and Stanford's autonomous driving team, how to program all the major systems of a robotic car.
 This class will teach students basic methods in Artificial Intelligence, including: probabilistic inference, planning and search, localization, tracking and control, all with a focus on robotics.
 Extensive programming examples and assignments will apply these methods in the context of building self-driving cars.

-At the end of the course, students will leverage what they have learned by solving the problem of a runaway robot that they must chase and hunt down!
-Students will also be expected to complete six problem sets, and deliver a final project that applies one of the methods learned in this class on a dataset of their choosing.
+By the middle of the course, students will leverage what they have learned by solving the problem of a runaway robot that they must chase and hunt down!
+Students will also be expected to complete six problem sets, and multiple other projects that apply the methods learned in this class.

 Students should know Python or have enough experience with other languages to pick up what they need on their own.
 Check out Udacity's Introductory CS class (in Python) if you'd like some review.
 Students should also have strong knowledge of probability and linear algebra (see Prof. Thrun's free Udacity course on statistics).

 For prospective students who are unsure if their computer science experience provides sufficient background for this course, the questions below will help gauge preparedness.
 If you answer "no" to any of the following questions, it may be beneficial to refresh your knowledge of this material prior to taking CS 7638: